Point of Contact (POC)

 A point of contact (POC) is the main person responsible for handling communication, answering questions, and coordinating information for a specific account, project, or relationship.
 In B2B sales development, the POC is the primary individual inside a target account that your SDR or sales team engages during prospecting.
 The POC coordinates communication, shares internal context, and often champions your solution across the broader buying committee, making accurate identification and management of POCs a core part of effective list-building and outbound strategy.

-Understanding Point of Contact (POC) in B2B Sales
+What Point of Contact (POC) means in practice

 Operationally, POC data sits at the center of account and contact records in your CRM.
 SDRs and BDRs use it to trigger cadences, personalize outreach, assign ownership, and coordinate multithreaded sequences that reach multiple stakeholders at once.
 Revenue operations teams design routing rules around POC attributes such as role, seniority, region, and segment.
 Clean, up-to-date POC records are also critical for analytics: understanding which titles convert best, which functions become the strongest champions, and where deals are stalling.